huynguyenbao/huynguyenbao.github.io/_posts/2020-09-08-video-stabilization.md

 ## Framework

-Traditional video stabilization methods all use the same framework which is:
+Traditional video stabilization methods all use the same framework, which is:

 ![](/figure/vid_stb/Framework.png)

-The framework includes 3 main steps:
+The framework includes three main steps:

 * **Motion estimation**: used to estimate the camera movement
-* **Motion compensation**: smoothing the camera motion and estimate transformation matrix G for each frame
+* **Motion compensation**: smoothing the camera motion and estimating transformation matrix G for each frame
-* **Post Processing**: applying the transformation to each frame and reduce side effects
+* **Post Processing**: applying the transformation to each frame and reducing side effects

 ## Motion Estimation

 ### Feature Detection and Tracking

-To stabilize frames, we must know the camera movement, but we do not have any information of camera movement in the world space.
-One way of **estimating the camera movement is based on the motion vectors of features inside image**.
+To stabilize frames, we must know the camera movement, but we do not have any information on camera movement in the world space.
+One way of **estimating the camera movement is based on the motion vectors of features inside the image**.
 So, we need to **find image features** and **track them over time**.

 These algorithms are usually used: